On the robustness of modeling grounded word learning through a child's egocentric input: Models

 Specifically, CVCL's vision encoder is designed to take in static video frames, passing them through a ResNeXt CNN architecture \citep{xie2016resnext} that was pre-trained solely from the visual input from this child, and frozen except for a learnable linear projection head, to obtain a single embedding for each frame.
 CVCL's language encoder is designed to take in transcribed child-directed utterances, passing each word through a single Embedding layer separately and then averaging across each word's embedding in the utterance, again to obtain a single embedding for each utterance.
 Both encoders are jointly trained by passing embeddings into a contrastive loss, bringing closer matched embeddings from paired video frames and utterances, while separating mismatched embeddings from different video frames and utterances, similar to CLIP \citep{radford2021learning}.
 This process of joint associative and representation learning produces a shared multimodal representation space, where neural similarity between words and referents determines the strength of their mapping.

 We systematically explore three different architectural modifications to CVCL to examine their effects on grounded word learning.
-Each of these variants utilize the same underlying vision encoder architecture, but vary in the choice of language encoder and learning objective, each of which is illustrated in Figure~ \ref{fig:model-architecture}.
+Each of these variants utilizes the same underlying vision encoder architecture, but varies in the choice of language encoder and learning objective, each of which is illustrated in Figure~\ref{fig:model-architecture}.